mspae/react-wavesurfer/README.md

 # react-wavesurfer

-_This project is under active development, the functionality is still pretty rugged.
-Any contribution is greatly appreciated_
+__This project is under active development, the functionality is still pretty rugged.__

 Implemented so far: